lupyuen/lupyuen.github.io/src/mastodon.md

 1. Tap the __Follow__ button.
 And the __Notify__ button beside it.

 1. That's all!
-When a NuttX Build Fails, we'll see a Notification in the Mastodon App...
+When a NuttX Build Fails, we'll see a __Notification in the Mastodon App__...

 TODO: Pic of notification

+_Where do the Failed Builds come from?_

+TODO: NuttX Dashboard

 TODO: mastodon-mobile1.png